daormar/debasher/doc/design_doc_resident.md

 - **`MANUAL_TRIGGER_PORT`**: an optional single input option name, distinct from `NODE_PORTS` (carries no per-node identity, it is an external control channel, not a supervised node's heartbeat).
-Any `INTERACT` envelope arriving there is relayed verbatim to every configured `TRIGGER_PORT` initiator. `Supervisor` does not validate or interpret `command`, matching the deliberately open-ended `INTERACT` catalog convention used everywhere else in this design (see "Control envelope").
+Any `INTERACT` envelope arriving there is relayed to every configured `TRIGGER_PORT` initiator, with an epoch added to its `args` when they carry none (see numbered trigger in the Glossary), so that every initiator opens the same round; a command that starts no round never reads it. `Supervisor` does not validate or interpret `command`, matching the deliberately open-ended `INTERACT` catalog convention used everywhere else in this design (see "Control envelope").
 Whatever ends up unrecognized is still handled safely at the far end, by the initiator's own existing `_on_interact` (logs a warning and ignores it, never aborts).

 ## Failure detection